 by Guest on May 27, 2010

-There are many products on the market ranging from asphalt based products, rubber solution (Hypalon, Neoprene, Silicone), water based Acrylic and other emulsions, and chemically curing systems such as Urethanes and now Liquid Roof.
+There are many products on the market ranging from asphalt-based products, rubber solutions (Hypalon, Neoprene, Silicone), water-based Acrylic and other emulsions, and chemically curing systems such as Urethanes.
 Liquid Roof forms a 100% chemically-cured seamless White membrane every bit as solid and attractive as factory-installed sheet rubber.
 Liquid Roof's simple one-coat application by brush or roller saves you time and money, sealing and protecting your RV from water damage.

-There are some tips which must be kept in mind before applying liquid rubber on your roof.
+There are some tips that must be kept in mind before applying liquid rubber on your roof.
 Be aware that it is a 3 to 6 hrs process, excluding the surface preparation time.
 Once the liquid EPDM Rubber is applied, it takes around 16 to 20 hours to dry up.
 Therefore proper management of time is necessary.
 Careful planning regarding weather conditions should be done as well, i.e. one should plan to work on days when the rain is not expected because although Liquid Roof will immediately waterproof, even when wet, avoid heavy rain until it is completely dry to the touch which means 16 - 20 hours after application.
-To be on the safe side, one can say that a full cure will be achieved in 4 - 10 days after application, in consistent 70 deg F.
+To be on the safe side, one can say that a full cure will be achieved in 4 - 10 days after application, consistent 70 deg F.

-The Common advantages that Liquid roof coatings offer are countless.
+The common advantages that Liquid roof coatings offer are countless.
 It is waterproof, has high compatibility with almost all types of surfaces, very flexible and elastic and can withstand a large temperature range from -62 degrees F to 300 degrees F without cracking.
-All I can say about liquid roof is that It’s the best and roof is the most important aspect of a house and liquid roof is the one which can take care for it properly.
+All I can say about a liquid roof is that It’s the best and roof is the most important aspect of a house and the liquid roof is the one which can take care for it properly.